ImNotOnline/AllStarNumberDigits/README.md

 # All Star Numbers
-eg. square root of 2, pi, e.
+Collection of my number pages